 Bento’s Visa debit cards can be pre-set to limit how much money can be spent, where, and on what days.
 This can be a great way to work with volunteers.
 A religious education teacher can be given a card with a budget to spend at a warehouse store for snacks and supplies.
 A chaplain doing home visits can have a card to use at fuel pumps.
 These users can upload their receipts in the app, saving everyone the time and hassle of expense reports.

 You can use Bento Pay to pay repair people or send stipends to visiting clergy, and Bento ACH can take care of paying the big bills like utilities and payroll taxes.

 All of these payments are shown together by logging in to your Bento platform.
 You can see how much you are spending in each category to compare to your budget.
 This information can help you make better decisions.
 It all syncs with QuickBooks and other popular accounting software packages, to make your bookkeeper’s life easier, too.

 Bento for Business Visa Debit Cards

 Bento for Business offers business Visa debit cards that can help with expense management for religious organizations.
 At Bento for Business, you can get started with a business debit card in as little as 60 seconds.
 With the easy-to-use app, you can change employee card limits and reload them 24 hours per day, seven days per week.
 Employees are also able to use the mobile app, eliminating the need for reimbursement forms.
-Furthermore, your money is kept in an FDIC-insured account at The Bancorp, our partner.
+Furthermore, your money is kept in an FDIC-insured account at The Bancorp Bank, N.A., our partner.